jagh/CoralORD/README.md

 # CoralORD: Self-updating software-defined datasets for reproducible ML applications

-CoralORD framework ensures that datasets for ML applications are consistently up-to-date and reproducible by automatically managing changes and processing steps
+CoralORD framework ensures that datasets for ML applications are consistently up-to-date and reproducible by automatically managing changes and processing steps.

+## CoralORD Data Stack
+The CoralORD data stack uses Docker to containerize the ML environment, Croissant to define dataset metadata and subset descriptors, DuckDB for remote file I/O and managing a metadata catalog for dataset subsets to ensure ML reproducibility, Python for scripting and data manipulation, and SDDM for software-defined dataset management, integration, and version control.

 ![image](https://github.com/user-attachments/assets/45624d4e-7b30-4c47-b191-89faccfb8efb)

 ## Key Characteristics